Aungban: Climate

+The high elevation gives Aungban a cooler, temperate climate compared to the lowland tropical regions of Myanmar.
+The area experiences mild summers, cool winters, and frequent mists—ideal for agriculture and floriculture.

 Aungban has a monsoon-influenced humid subtropical climate (Cwa), closely bordering a subtropical highland climate (Cwb) according to the Köppen climate classification system.
-The area displays the classic dry winter – hot summer pattern associated with tropical monsoonal climates.

 The town has three seasons: the hot, dry inter-monsoonal season (mid-February to mid-May), the rainy southwest monsoon season (mid-May to late October), and the cool, relatively dry northeast monsoon season (late October to mid-February).

-The weather is usually warm and temperate.
-When compared with winter, the summers have much more rainfall.